Trade Policy Alert Services Compared: Which Catches Your Change

 Industry-curated weekly digest Trade compliance newsletters (STR, JOC) Curated by humans, broader context, easier to scan Weekly cadence misses fast-moving changes; not personalized

-Keyword monitoring across multiple sources Generic monitoring tools (Federal Register API wrappers, dashboards) Multi-source aggregation, keyword filtering Keyword match ≠ catalog match; tariff changes often use HTS codes not keywords
+Keyword monitoring across multiple sources Generic monitoring tools (Federal Register API wrappers, dashboards) Multi-source aggregation, keyword filtering Keyword match is not catalog match; tariff changes often move HTS codes, not keywords

 Section 122 reciprocal tariff changes Compliance Radar Tracks executive action proclamations and matches them to your catalog New tariff layer with limited historical baseline